Durif: History

 In the 1860s the French botanist François Durif kept a nursery of several grape varieties at his home in the commune of Tullins where he most likely had plantings of both Peloursin and Syrah.
 At some point the two vines cross pollinated and Durif discovered a new grape variety growing in his nursery.
 It was identified and named Plant du Rif (later Durif) by ampelographer Victor Pulliat in 1868.

 As a conclusion of DNA fingerprinting at the University of California, Davis in 1997, Syrah was identified as the source of the pollen that originally crossed with Peloursin flowers.
 The grape's high resistance to downy mildew encouraged its cultivation in the early 20th century in areas like Isère and Ardèche, although the relative low quality of the resulting wine caused the grape to fall out of favor with local wine authorities.
 Today, it is almost nonexistent in France.

 Regional production

 Australia and California are now the two leading producers of Durif.
-The grape can also be found in Israel, Brazil, Argentina, Chile, and Mexico.
+The grape can also be found in Israel, Brazil, Argentina, Texas, Chile, and Mexico.

 Australia

-Confirmed as recently as 1997, old plantings of Durif continued to be used to produce popular wine in the Rutherglen, Victoria region of Australia.
+Confirmed as recently as 2024, old plantings of Durif continued to be used to produce popular wine in the Rutherglen, Victoria region of Australia.
 Durif is now grown in other wine regions of Australia, such as Riverina and Riverland, with over 740 acre under cultivation by 2000.